pa5aribu/uiplease/content/post/building-sliced-slideshow.md

 		})
 	});

 The animateSegments function takes two arguments.
 First is the hidden section that we want to animate so it can be visible, and the second is basically a boolean variable that indicates whether the function is requested by click (using buttons) or arrow key.
-Read the code below to understand how it works.

 	// animate the section's segments
 	// first param is the next hidden section